• Join us for this 2-hour course as we identify and fill the gaps in supporting students and educators!

 ✔️ Small, practical shifts educators can make in their daily routines that lead to lasting behavior change.

 Who Should Attend?
-This training is designed for school-based and clinical mental health professionals who support educators and students.
+This training is designed for school-based and clinical mental health professionals and other school professionals who support educators and students.
 Whether you work directly in schools or in private practice, you’ll leave with insights and tools you can use immediately to help educators bridge the gap between teaching self-regulation and students actually using it when they need it most.

 💡 Join us and learn how to make self-regulation easier—not harder—for both students and educators.